tejasbhavsar24/Tejas-Bhavsar-s-Data-Analyst-Portfolio/projects/Zomato RFM & Revenue Analysis/README.md

 ## 1. Project Overview

-This project analyses a synthetic Zomato‑like food delivery dataset using pure SQL.
+This project analyses a synthetic Zomato food delivery dataset using SQL and Excel.
+The analysis covers aspects like RFM Analysis and RFM Modelling, Customer Journey & UX, Food and Order Demand Analytics to improve understanding and growth opportunities for Zomato.

-The focus is on:
+The focus of the project is:

 - How users move from sessions to orders across the app funnel
 - How revenue, cancellations, and refunds behave across cities and channels